maciejs20/ContainerWkshp/3-KubernetesLabOnIKS/README.md

 ## 1. Select the IBM Kubernetes Service

-From the Catalog, in the Containers category, click **Containers in Kubernetes Cluster**.
+From the Catalog, in the Containers category, click **Kubernetes Service**.

 ![](./../images/IBMcontainerservice.png)